sean-poole/CodeWars/SQL/8kyu/SQLBasics-SimpleDistinct.md

+# SQL Basics: Simple Distinct

+## Task
-# For this challenge you need to create a simple DISTINCT statement, you want to find all the unique ages.
+For this challenge you need to create a simple DISTINCT statement, you want to find all the unique ages.

-# people table schema
+people table schema
-# id
+id
-# name
+name
-# age
+age

-# select table schema
+select table schema
-# age (distinct)
+age (distinct)

-# NOTE: Your solution should use pure SQL.
+NOTE: Your solution should use pure SQL.
 Ruby is used within the test cases to do the actual testing.

+## Solution
-## Get 'age' values from 'people' table.
+Select 'age' values from 'people' table.
-## Apply DISTINCT to return unique 'age' values.
+Apply DISTINCT to return unique 'age' values.
+Return unique age entries.

 SELECT DISTINCT age
 FROM people